digitalshawn/eot-transitions/README.md

 Shawn Walker (University of Washington)

 ## Project Background
 This project came about as part of the Archives Unleashed 3.0 event hosted at the Internet Archive Feb 23-24, 2017.
 The group came together around an interest in using the End of Term web archives to assess change in the web presence of each presidential administration - at the time of transition.
 We hoped to use multiple ways of characterising six government domains over a three month period around the  2001/2005/2009/2013/2017 transitions.
-The goal was to assess whether the rate and type of change between different administrations.
+The goal was to assess whether the rate and type of change between administrations could be characterised as different, or indeed if they are in fact largely similar in terms of rate and types of changes to each website.
 The following is a sketch of what we did and some of our preliminary findings.

 ## Metrics for measuring change
 The team brainstormed various achievable metrics for observing change in the web presence of each administration.